TIMELINE-NMC Health's expansion and ailments

-Feb 10 (Reuters) - NMC Health disclosed preliminary buyout approaches from private equity firms KKR and GK Investment on Monday, only weeks after questions raised by short-seller Muddy Waters hit the firm.
+Feb 26 (Reuters) - NMC Health of the United Arab Emirates has removed Chief Executive Prasanth Manghat with immediate effect and granted its finance chief extended sick leave as more details emerge from an investigation into the firm’s finances.

-NMC is the largest private healthcare company in the United Arab Emirates and operates a network of clinics and hospitals, specialised maternity and fertility clinics, and long-term care homes hospitals across 19 countries.
+NMC is the largest private healthcare company in the UAE and operates a network of clinics and hospitals, specialised maternity and fertility clinics, and long-term care homes and hospitals in 19 countries.

-A bruising short-selling attack by Muddy Waters launched two months ago has seen the company’s market value fall to 1.5 billion pounds ($1.9 billion), a far cry from its peak value of about 8.4 billion pounds in August, 2018.
+In December, short-selling firm Muddy Waters acquired a short position and criticised NMC finances.
+The company’s market value since then has fallen to 1.6 billion pounds ($2.1 billion), a far cry from its peak value of about 8.4 billion pounds in August 2018.

-Here is a timeline of events leading up to Monday’s announcement:
+The following is a timeline of events at NMC Health:

 Bavaguthu Raghuram (BR) Shetty establishes New Medical Centre (NMC), the first private healthcare facility in UAE.